Thoughts on money lending in general.

-If you’ve ever been in debt before and needed a loan from a friend or family member, then you know how stressful it can be for both parties involved.
-But imagine if your friend/family member asked you for a monthly loan.
+I’ve been thinking about licensed money lending lately—what are my general thoughts?
+We’ve all considered lending money, especially to close friends and family.
+However, I’ve wondered how people feel about lending their money more often, like through Lending Club or Prosper.
+If you’ve ever been in debt and borrowed from a friend or family member, you know how stressful it can be for both parties.
+Imagine if your friend/family member requested a monthly loan.

 I think there’s a big opportunity to improve the peer-to-peer lending process by making it more social and transparent.

 Investors would benefit from knowing the loan’s intended use and, ideally, some details about the anticipated revenue stream from the enterprise being funded.
 Second, I think it would be great if investors had more say over the allocation of their capital; for example, according to some predetermined criteria (e.g., a certain percentage of interest goes to charity).
 Last but not least, I believe that peer-to-peer lending platforms should incorporate a community element into the process, so that borrowers can receive support from other people who are also motivated by social change.
 If only we could improve the social aspects and openness of P2P lending.
 It would increase investors’ satisfaction with the process by making them feel more connected to the people they are investing in.

 One major drawback of P2P lending is that it can be hard for lenders to feel emotionally invested in their borrowers.
 It’s possible that this misunderstanding prevents some people from putting money into P2P networks.